13 Types of Reports (And What They’re For)

 There’s a type of report for everyone

 While reports are a vital part of any business or organization, it’s important to know the different types of reports — and when to use them.
 With the examples above, as well as the tools you can use to create them, it’s clear that generating reports doesn’t need to be a headache.
-Whether you want to create a long and formal report or provide a brief status update on a project, the right report can communicate what you need, when you need it.
+Whether you want to create long formal reports or provide a brief status update on a project, the right report can communicate what you need, when you need it.

 Want to learn more?